Manolis Antonoyiannakis

 I am interested in the science of science, information science, and scientometrics.
 More specifically, I am interested in how data science can be used to study scientific productivity, creativity, behavior, and impact.
 For example:

-• Enhancing peer review using data analytics and statistical inference
+Enhancing peer review using data analytics and statistical inference

-• Metrics—and their limitations—that quantify the impact of scientific research (journals, groups, individuals)
+Metrics—and their limitations—that quantify the impact of scientific research (journals, groups, individuals)

-• Sociological effects and reward mechanisms that influence research
+Sociological effects and reward mechanisms that influence research

-• Scientific networks
+Scientific networks

-• Behavioral studies of scientists
+Behavioral studies of scientists

-I am based in New York City.
+I am based in the New York metropolitan area.

 _____________________________________________________________________________